 - 2.1 JBBS Pre-Sentence Reentry Coordinator Services.
 The Contractor shall refer individuals to behavioral health services, after the booking process is complete and specific needs of the individual are identified, to ensure wraparound services are in place to reduce the risk of the individual returning into the justice system.
 Below is a list of services Contractor shall provide: - a.
-Behavioral Health Screening: The Contractor shall coordinate with the existing jail screening processes, to identify the population that will have a shorter length of stay
+Behavioral Health Screening: The Contractor shall coordinate with the existing jail processes to identify the population that will have a shorter length of stay within the jail and who screen positive for a substance use disorders, co-occurring mental health and substance use disorders, and/or are identified to be a suicide risk. - b.
+High Jail Utilizers: The Contractor shall identify individuals that have three or more arrests in the past year, and shall be a priority population to receive services to target the needs.

-- within the jail and screen positive for a substance use disorders, co-occurring mental health and substance use disorders and/or are identified to be a suicide risk. - b.
-High Jail Utilizers: The Contractor shall identify individuals that have three or more arrests in the past year and shall be a priority population to receive services to target the needs. - c.
+- c.
 Brief Intake Assessment.
 The Contractor shall provide a brief intake to assess immediate behavioral health needs within 48 hours.
-The Office of Behavioral Health recommends utilizing the SOA-R to assess for needs.
-SOA-R training is offered periodically through the Colorado Division of Criminal Justice. https://www.colorado.gov/pacific/dcj/training-6 - d.
+BHA recommends using the Risk Need Responsivity Model - https://tools.gmuace.org/files/RNR\Practitioner\Pub\FINAL\2.12.13.pdf - d.
 Open Referral Process.
-The Contractor shall facilitate an open referral process with inmates where transitional resource packets are shared, reviewed, and completed.
-The JBBS Pre-sentence Reentry Coordinator shall make referrals and coordinate services with licensed (LPC, LAC, LCSW) and/or certified (CAS or CAT) behavioral health professionals, prior to the release of an inmate, to ensure continuity of care.
+The Contractor shall facilitate an open referral process with inmates where transitional resource packets are shared, reviewed and completed.
+The JBBS Pre-sentence Reentry Coordinator shall make referrals and coordinate services with licensed or certified behavioral health professionals, prior to the release of an inmate, to ensure continuity of care.
 The JBBS Pre-sentence Reentry Coordinator shall make referral appointments based upon need and provide the appointment date to the individual before release. - e.
 Intervention/Therapy.
 The Contractor shall offer brief intervention and/or therapy to inmates as necessary. - f.
 Coordinate Referral Information.
 The Contractor shall coordinate with community entities as applicable (i.e., pre-trial, probation, community corrections, therapeutic communities) to ensure the supervision entities are made aware of the individual's assessed needs and scheduled appointments.
-This position will also partner with Bridges Court Liaisons and Forensic Navigators, if applicable, to identify the competency population and link individuals to the necessary programming and services. - 2.2 Additional JBBS Pre-sentence Reentry Coordinator Services.
-The Contractor is encouraged to offer the following services: - a.
-Create an individualized transition plan with individuals for the purpose of linking them to community resources upon release.
-A physical copy of the detailed release plan will be shared with each inmate prior to release.
-Included with the release plan will be applicable referral contact information (i.e. name of referral organization, organization contract phone number, appointment date and time, identifying a positive family or social support that can assist the individual in making sure they follow the transition plan). - b.
-Make referrals to Medication-Assisted Treatment (MAT) services if possible while in jail, if not, connect them with SUD resources in the community immediately upon release. - c.
-Seek partnerships with the Regional Accountable Entity to ensure referrals are made in a timely manner with the community treatment providers. - 2.3 Data Accessibility.
-The Pre-Sentence Reentry Coordinator position shall receive training on and be able to utilize the data in the Jail Management System (JMS).
-The purpose of the JMS access is to target the high jail utilizers.
+This position will also partner with Bridges Court Liaisons and Forensic Navigators, if applicable, to identify the competency population and link individuals to the necessary programming and services.